advanced-security/teams-secret-scanning-notifier-azure-function/README.md

 The webhook URL is the URL of the Function App you created earlier.
 You should use a secure secret for the webhook secret, since this authenticates that this GitHub App is making requests to your Functions App.

+Give the app read and write access to Actions under the repository permissions.

 Leave the option selected to "Enabled SSL verification".

-You will also need to select the events you want to receive, by giving the app the relevant permissions, and then selecting which events should be sent to the webhook.
+You will also need to select the events you want to receive, by giving the app the relevant additional permissions, and then selecting which events should be sent to the webhook.

 ### Adding a private key